danrpts/webstack/README.md

 # webstack

-A lightweight webstack for Javascript SPAs using Node, Gulp, Express and Backbone
+A lightweight webstack for Javascript SPAs built on top of Node, Gulp, Express and Backbone for experimental and educational purposes.

 ## Install